-In previous post, I already configure the CIFS Protocol.
+In previous post, I already configure the SVM with CIFS Protocol.
 So next we will create a volume and share it to Windows client.

 Before we can access the storage from client, we need to setup the protocol.
 In this example I will show you how to configure SVM CIFS Protocol.
 We also need a Active Directory (AD) in order to enable CIFS Protocol.
 I will used my existing AD for this example.

 SVM required a data lif in order to communicate with client.
 During early configuration, I skip the data lif configuration.
 In this post, I will show you how to configure data lif.